Kate Middleton Channels ‘Rosemary’s Baby’ In Almost Identical Dress After The Arrival Of Prince Louis

-After the happy birth of her third child on April 23, Kate Middleton stepped outside St. Mary’s Hospital and into the limelight wearing a red Jenny Packham dress complete with a beautiful white Peter Pan collar, and this moment was instantly seized upon on the internet when a mad frenzy of comparisons was made between the dress Middleton wore and the one that Mia Farrow donned in the classic 1968 Roman Polanski film Rosemary’s Baby.
+After the birth of her third child on April 23, Kate Middleton stepped outside St. Mary’s Hospital and into the limelight wearing a red Jenny Packham dress complete with a beautiful white Peter Pan collar, and this moment was instantly seized upon on the internet when a mad frenzy of comparisons was made between the dress Middleton wore and the one that Mia Farrow donned in the classic 1968 Roman Polanski film Rosemary’s Baby.

-Even though the vast majority of media outlets were busy commenting on the similarities between Kate Middleton’s dress and the one that Princess Diana wore in 1983 after the arrival of Prince Harry, discerning viewers had already formed their own opinions on the subject, and were gushing over what appeared to be an almost identical dress to the one that the tortured housewife Rosemary Woodhouse wore in Rosemary’s Baby, as Harper’s Bazaar report.
+Even though the vast majority of media outlets were busy commenting on the similarities between Kate Middleton’s dress and the one that Princess Diana wore in 1983 after the arrival of Prince Harry, discerning viewers had already formed their own opinions on the subject and were gushing over what appeared to be an almost identical dress to the one that the tortured housewife Rosemary Woodhouse wore in Rosemary’s Baby, as Harper’s Bazaar reports.

 With quite a few websites boasting cheaper replica Jenny Packham dresses that fans of Kate Middleton can also purchase, none of these even comes close to looking as similar as the Rosemary’s Baby dress, with the color, length, style and even the same lace collar looking like it was a direct clone of the original dress.